adityasharat/lia-react-native-example/README.md

     1. `brew install watchman`
     1. `npm install -g react-native-cli`
 1. navigate into the project directory
-1. run he following the in the terminal
+1. run the following the in the terminal
     1. `npm link lia-sdk-core`
 1. connect an Android device with USB debugging enabled
-1. run he following the in the terminal
+1. run the following the in the terminal
     1. `react-native start --config ../../../../rn-cli.config.js`
     1. `react-native run-android`
-1. stop the process and close the `metro-bundler` process (will open in a new terminal window)

 > The calls will fail because the access token would have expired.